cloudfoundry-attic/bosh-notes/proposals/update-strategies.md

 - instance group update
   - scale up X%/num
     - create new instances (and delete old instances at the end)
+    - TBD: what max_in_flight is used for newly created instances?
   - scale down to X%/num and then create new instances? (etcd?)
   - [scale down to 0%] turn off all instances, then update (earlang)
     - applies to legacy, or hotswap